 Sign Up For The

-While don Miguel is no longer teaching, you can still learn the practices, process, wisdom and insights from those he trained.
-You are invited to take advantage of the material in my web sites, my personal coaching services, and the workshops and Power Journeys I lead.
+While don Miguel is no longer teaching, you can still learn the practices, processes, wisdom, and insights from those he trained.
+You are invited to take advantage of the material on my websites, my personal coaching services, and the workshops and Power Journeys I lead.

-As an alternative you can listen to many of the free mp3 audios that I have placed on line that deal with issues like, How not to take thing personally, Changing Core Beliefs, Free Will, Feeling Not Good Enough, Hidden Assumptions, Do We Have Free Will, and others.
+As an alternative you can listen to many of the free mp3 audios that I have placed online that deal with issues like, How not to take things personally, Changing Core Beliefs, Free Will, Feeling Not Good Enough, Hidden Assumptions, Do We Have Free Will and others.

 I wish you much Love, Joy, and Laughter in your Journey,